 Clinical Services and Special Programs

 We offer a comprehensive outpatient clinic and inpatient consultation services of all gastrointestinal cancers which may benefit from radiation therapy.

 - Linear accelerator based fractionated radiation therapy: Utilizing a variety of technological treatment planning including 3D conformal radiation therapy, intensity modulated radiation therapy (IMRT), and volumetric modulated arc radiotherapy (VMAT).
 We use image-guidance (IGRT) to treat large, complex tumors to high doses while sparing surrounding normal tissue.

-- Proton fractionated radiation therapy: Exploring the potential role for proton radiotherapy in the treatment of GI cancers on study.
-Careful patient selection is used for study eligibility due to the limited availability of proton radiotherapy.
-We are currently evaluating the role of proton radiotherapy for pancreatic cancer, liver cancer, and anal cancer.
+- Proton therapy: Exploring the potential role for proton therapy in the treatment of GI cancers on study.
+Careful patient selection is used for study eligibility due to the limited availability of proton therapy.
+We are currently evaluating the role of proton therapy for pancreatic cancer, liver cancer, and anal cancer.

 - Intra-operative radiation therapy (IORT): Offering high dose intraoperative electron beam radiotherapy in a specially shielded operating room with a linear accelerator which can be administered at the time of surgical exploration or resection for close or positive margins and unresectable disease.
 Delivery of high doses of radiation intraoperatively allows for further sparing of normal tissue structures, which can be physically moved out of the treatment field during delivery.

 - Stereotactic body radiation therapy (SBRT): SBRT is a high dose of radiation to a small area that can be given to patients with liver tumors over five or fewer fractions.

 Personalized & Comprehensive Care